charlieshao5189/mobile_weather_station_workshop/README.md

 Let's do some power optimzigng to make this mobile weather station more power efficient.

 #### 1) PPK2 setup
+Before we can start to power optimize the application, we must first be able to meassure the current consumption of the nRF9160 (we will ignore the nRF52840 on the Thingy:91.
+We don't use the nRF52840 in this workshop other than for getting logs, so we could technically cut the power to it completely).
+We can use the Power Profiler Kit 2 (PPK2) as an ampere meter to meassure the current, but to be able to do that, we need to modify the Thingy:91 a little bit.

+The power to the nRF9160 is routed through header P1.
+The header is not mounted, so we need to do that ourselves.
+Note that the header will be too tall for the rubber cap to fit back on to the Thingy.
+In addition to mounting the header, we also need to cut solder bridge SB3, otherwise the IN and OUT pins on the header will be shorted.
+See the [Current meassurement chapter](https://infocenter.nordicsemi.com/topic/ug_thingy91/UG/thingy91/hw_description/hw_power_current_measurement.html) of the Thingy:91 HW User Guide for more details.

+When the Thingy:91 has been prepared for current meassurement, we can connect the PPK2.
+Connect the IN pin on the Thingy:91 to the VIN pin on the PPK2, and the OUT pin on the Thingy:91 to the VOUT pin on the PPK2.
+Then, to see the current consumption, open the Power Profiler application in [nRF Connect for Desktop](https://www.nordicsemi.com/Products/Development-tools/nRF-Connect-for-desktop/Download?lang=en#infotabs), turn on the PPK2, and select the PPK2.
+Select the "Ampere meter" mode, adjust the sampling parameters to give you the wanted sample rate/duration, start the meassurement by pressing the start button, and enable power output to feed the power to the nRF9160.
+You should now see a live graph showing the power consumption in real time.

 #### 2) Queue Mode
  Queue Mode is a special mode of LwM2M operation in which the client device is not required to actively listen for incoming packets.
 The client is only required to listen for such packets for a limited period of time after each exchange of messages with the Server - typically after the Update command.